 - James was present for the Transfiguration Matt 17:1-8, Mark 9:2-8and Luke 9:28-36)… and for the healing of Peter’s mother (Mark 1:29-31).

 - Jesus called James and his brother John “Boanerges” (bo-uh-NER-dzheez), or “Sons of Thunder” (Mark 3:17).
 Affectionately, I think.
 They must have made a lot of noise.

 - James was there when Jesus resurrected the little girl who had “fallen asleep” (Talitha cum!
 Little girl, get up!), and was admonished by Jesus not to tell anyone what he had seen… but to get the girl something to eat (Mark 5:40-43, cf. Luke 8:51-56).

 - James was with Jesus on the Mount of Olives when, in Mark’s Gospel, the Lord spoke of the Parousia (the Second Coming).
 Jesus said, “Beware that no one leads you astray.
 Many will come in my name and say, ‘I am he!’ and they will lead many astray.
 When you hear of wars and rumors of wars, do not be alarmed; this must take place, but the end is still to come.
 For nation will rise against nation, and kingdom against kingdom; there will be earthquakes in various places; there will be famines.
 This is but the beginning of the birth pangs” (vv.
 13:4-8).

-- James and John, flush with power given to them by Jesus to heal and cast out Demons, took great offense when a Samaritan village refused to receive Jesus and offered to call down fire from heaven to consume the offenders (Luke 9:54).
+- James and John, flush with power given to them by Jesus to heal and cast out demons, took great offense when a Samaritan village refused to receive Jesus and offered to call down fire from heaven to consume the offenders (Luke 9:54).
 Do you remember?
-Can you imagine the look Jesus gave them?
+And can you imagine the look Jesus gave them?